-High Court seems likely to uphold law banning guns for accused domestic abusers
+High court seems likely to uphold law banning guns for accused domestic abusers

 Wright also maintained that those accused of domestic violence have few protections in court prior to being slapped with a ban on guns.

-Justice Amy Coney Barrett wasn't buying that, noting that the Rahimi's ex girlfriend "did submit a sworn affidavit giving quite a lot of detail about the various threats.
+Justice Amy Coney Barrett wasn't buying that, noting that Rahimi's ex-girlfriend "did submit a sworn affidavit giving quite a lot of detail about the various threats.
 It's not like he just showed up and the judge said 'credible finding of violence.'"

 Wright replied, "I would want to know what dangerous person means."